-of you who don't know, he is also a Methodist minister in good standing, and although now retired he still preaches as a guest at many of the churches in our area.
-I have a bridge story about Inman.
+of you who don't know, he was also a Methodist minister in good standing.
+Inman had his own congregation for many

+years, and after retirement he continued to preach as a guest at many of the churches in our area.
+I have a bridge

 A very long time ago on a Friday night, Inman and his partner, Sonja, came to my table, and Inman sat down to my left in

 the West seat.
 After a friendly greeting and a few casual comments, we got down to the serious matter at hand.